yomidevs/yomitan/PRIVACY-POLICY.md

 ## Mecab (disabled by default)

 [Mecab](https://taku910.github.io/mecab/) connectivity is available for text parsing.
 Yomitan may send **search query text** to Mecab for parsing.
+Personally identifying information is never sent.

 Mecab does not distribute any data; all data stays on your device.